YoelGraumann/Classification-of-epileptic-EEG-recordings-using-signal-transforms-and-convolutional-neural-networks/README.md

 Using the GTZAN dataset, a standard benchmark in music information retrieval, this project applies a CNN architecture coupled with various time-frequency signal transformations—Fourier, Wavelet, Empirical Mode Decomposition (EMD), and Mel Spectrograms—to classify music genres.
 The model was thoroughly validated using 5-fold cross-validation and extended statistical analysis, including the Friedman and Nemenyi tests, to ensure robustness and compare transform effectiveness.

-🚀 Features
+# 🚀 Features
-📊 Multi-class (10 genres) classification using CNNs
+* 📊 Multi-class (10 genres) classification using CNNs

-🔁 5-fold Cross-Validation with repeat runs (10 seeds) for robust evaluation
+* 🔁 5-fold Cross-Validation with repeat runs (10 seeds) for robust evaluation

-🧠 Signal transforms used as feature extraction methods:
+# 🧠 Signal transforms used as feature extraction methods:

-Butterworth filtering
+* Butterworth filtering

-Fourier Transform
+* Fourier Transform

-Daubechies Wavelets
+* Daubechies Wavelets

-Empirical Mode Decomposition (EMD)
+* Empirical Mode Decomposition (EMD)

-Mel Spectrograms (added in this project)
+* Mel Spectrograms (added in this project)

-Concatenated "ALL" transform (Raw + Fourier + Wavelet + EMD)
+* Concatenated "ALL" transform (Raw + Fourier + Wavelet + EMD)

-🔬 Statistical Evaluation with:
+# 🔬 Statistical Evaluation with:

-Confusion Matrices
+* Confusion Matrices

-Precision, Recall, and F1 Score
+* Precision, Recall, and F1 Score

-Friedman and Nemenyi tests for significant differences between transforms
+* Friedman and Nemenyi tests for significant differences between transforms

-📁 Dataset
+# 📁 Dataset
-EEG (San-Segundo et al.) — Used for initial proof of concept
+* EEG (San-Segundo et al.) — Used for initial proof of concept

-GTZAN — 1000 music clips across 10 genres, 30s each, mono, 22050 Hz sampling rate
+* GTZAN — 1000 music clips across 10 genres, 30s each, mono, 22050 Hz sampling rate

-📌 Highlights
+# 📌 Highlights
-Implementation built entirely from scratch (TensorFlow 2) based on the paper’s description
+* I implemented everything from scratched based on the paper's description, as code was not provided

-Robust experimental design with repeated runs and variable fold-seeds
+* Robust experimental design with repeated runs and variable fold-seeds

-Mel spectrograms consistently outperformed all other transforms in genre classification
+* Mel spectrograms consistently outperformed all other transforms in genre classification - did not appear in the original paper

-Classical music genre had significantly higher recall across all transforms
+* Classical music genre had significantly higher recall across all transforms

-Spectral smoothness analysis helps explain genre-specific performance patterns
+* Spectral smoothness analysis helps explain genre-specific performance patterns

-🧪 Results Summary
+# 🧪 Results Summary
-🎼 Mel Spectrogram was the top-performing transformation with the highest mean accuracy and statistically significant advantage
+* 🎼 Mel Spectrogram was the top-performing transformation with the highest mean accuracy and statistically significant advantage

-🎧 Fourier Transform ranked second
+* 🎧 Fourier Transform ranked second

-📉 Raw and EMD performed the lowest but were the most stable across runs
+* 📉 Raw and EMD performed the lowest but were the most stable across runs

-📊 Statistical analysis confirms significant differences among signal transformations
+* 📊 Statistical analysis confirms significant differences among signal transformations

-🧠 Inspiration
+# 🧠 Inspiration
 By bridging domains, this project shows how bio-signal processing pipelines can be adapted to musical audio analysis, offering potential insights for transfer learning across seemingly unrelated fields.